KyleSinko/KentEvent/README.md

 # KentEvent
-This is the repository for the web application and let's get started!
+This is the repository for the web application and let's get started! <br>
-So the first thing fork this repo.
+So the first thing fork this repo. <br>
-Then in that forked repo git clone url.
+Then in that forked repo git clone url. <br>

 Then cd into KentEvent repo
 cd into the Flask file